 The trickiest part of the job.
 Almost all concealed hinges are installed in a flat-bottomed 35-mm-dia. hole drilled into the back of the door.
 The most accurate method is to use a Forstner-type bit in a drill press fitted with a fence.
 Check the manufacturer’s specifications; then drill a test hole in a scrap piece to verify the correct setback and depth.

 Keep it square.
 Use a combination square to align the hinge on the door to ensure that the hinge operates properly when it is installed.

 Substitute for a drill press

 A more portable and sometimes less expensive technique for drilling holes is to use a dedicated jig.
-Prices range from the bare-bones Rockler’s Jig-It (top, $40) to the Euro Drill (below, $105) to Blum’s more robust Ecodrill (above, $300).
+Prices range from the bare-bones Rockler’s Jig-It (right top, $40) to the Euro Drill (left, $105) to Blum’s more robust Ecodrill (right bottom, $300).

 Installation is adjustable

 Keep it consistent.
 To make installations efficient, use the same measurements when installing hinges and hinge plates.
 For example, if the door configuration is a 3/8-in. top overlay, the centerpoint of the hinge can be located consistently at 3-3/8 in. from the top of the door, and the centerpoint of the hinge base will be at 3 in. from the edge of the opening.

 Face frames offer a simpler option.
 The major manufacturers also make a one-piece concealed hinge that attaches to the edge of a 3/4-in.-thick face frame.
 It doesn’t need a baseplate, making it less expensive and faster to install.